Expanding the Opportunity Set

 Expanding the Tool Set

-With that in mind, Swan Global Investments is bringing the Defined Risk Strategy to small cap and international stocks.
+With that in mind, Swan Global Investments is bringing the Defined Risk Strategy to different asset classes, such as small cap and international stocks.
 The Defined Risk Emerging markets fund has been available for just over a year now.
 The implementation of the Defined Risk Strategy remains exactly the same — “Always invested, always hedged.”
 Swan invests 85%-90% of a strategy’s holdings in a passively managed ETF on the asset class.
 Swan then hedges against major market sell-offs by purchasing long-term put options and seeks to generate additional returns via selling short-term option premium.
 Given the fact that these asset classes are often viewed as being riskier than U.S. Large Cap equities further strengthens the argument for applying the Defined Risk Strategy to them.
 By having multiple asset classes available with DRS protection, Swan believes one can create better overall portfolios through diversification from differing correlations.

 Also feel free to contact your Swan representative at 970–382-8901, or visit our Contact page if you have further questions.